 Once guests are up you need to be doing checks at the table, offering any breakfast specials, and clearing plates as they make their way through the buffet.
 It’s really important you have your backup cutlery ready to go (this all be included on your pre-meal checklist) as you don’t want to be caught out with chefs saying take the plated meal when you haven’t set the person with new cutlery yet.
 This needs to be done first so each time you clear, clear the dirty cutlery and replace it with new cutlery if they are still eating.

 You can also go around the table offering water or juice.
 Remembering who has still water and who has sparkling (because you read the guest preferences sheet).

 Once the guests have left the breakfast table – be sure to radio the deck crew ASAP as most of the time guests will be gearing up for a morning of water sports or it could be a trip ashore and they need to be ready with tenders etc. If you hear any talk of morning activities from the guests at the table let the deck crew know as it keeps them in the loop.
 Remember communication is key!

 Make sure each guest has finished eating before you clear the buffet.
 Ask the chefs if they would like you to keep anything from the buffet table- such as berries for smoothies etc.

-So that wraps up breakfast service, it usually ends around 12noon depending on guests rising times- you usually start at 5:30am and typically I’ve always worked it out that the breakfast service stew goes on break for a few hrs after her shift in time to return for backup lunch service later in the afternoon.
-All boat dependant though with how many crew you have onboard.
+So that wraps up breakfast service, it usually ends around 12noon depending on guest’s rising times- you usually start at 5:00am – 5:30 am and typically I’ve always worked it out that the breakfast service stew goes on break for a few hrs after breakfast is done in time to return for backup lunch service later in the afternoon.
+All boat dependent though and really depends on how many crew you have onboard.